bigbird0525/Cedato_API_Integration/README.md

 The code includes a simple report writer in order to QA what will be unaligned before committing to the changes.

-*** Note: The authentication code needs to be updated to with your unique cedato platform keys
+*** Note: The authentication script, Authenticate.py, needs to be updated to with your unique cedato platform keys

 The project dependencies are:
   - pandas